HEGSRR/RPl-Spielman-2020/docs/report/analysis_plan.md

 The original study used Python for their analysis, so we first reproduce their results in Python, using a containerized conda environment to be provided in the project's GitHub repository.
 This environment consists of the following software and packages:

-- Python 3.9.13
+- Python 3.9.16
 - Pandas 1.4.4
 - GeoPandas 0.13.2
 - Pyhere 1.0.0
-- SciPy 1.9.1
+- SciPy 1.10.1
 - NumPy 1.21.5
 - Mapclassify 2.5.0
-- MDP 3.6
+- MDP 3.5
 - Pygris 0.1.5
 - Libpysal 4.7.0

-For our replication study, we will translate the Python code into R.
+For our replication study, we may translate the Python code into R.
-Using renv, we will containerize our R environment for use from any computer that can run R.
+We seek to containerize our R environment for use from any computer.

 ### Data and variables